 Tips on how to create a home TV studio for anchors and reporters

-Just a few days ago, the idea of at home anchoring may have seemed like a far fetched scenario — but it’s quickly become more of a reality as worries about coronavirus heighten.
+Updated for 2021.
+Before 2020, the idea of at home anchoring may have seemed like a far fetched scenario — but it was quickly adopted by broadcasters of all sizes during the coronavirus pandemic.

 Keep in mind that these suggestions should not be used in place of advice issued by federal, state or local officials or medical experts and that each station, manager and staffer should make decisions based on their individual situation and particulars.

 First, if a staffer is already feeling ill, consider if you want to risk dispatching a team to their residence and risk cross contamination.
 In these cases, you may want to simply use an “out of the box” solution such as Skype, FaceTime or Zoom for a video call into the station.
-Many networks and stations are doing this already.
+This has already been done extensively.

 However, for asymptotic staffers, getting ahead of the curve and getting a home studio set up can be a smart move.